bpbradley/locket/README.md

 ## Overview
 locket is a small CLI tool, packaged as a tiny rootless and distroless Docker image, designed to orchestrate secrets for dependent applications and services. locket is designed to work with most secrets providers, and it will orchestrate the retrieval of secrets and injection of them into dependent services. locket can help keep sensitive files off disk completely in tmpfs, or just somewhere out of revision control.

-Currently, locket operates in two modes for two distinct purposes.
+Currently, locket supports the following modes

-1. [Sidecar mode](#sidecar-mode): Inject secrets into configuration files stored in a shared, ephemeral tmpfs volume. locket will render files with secret references replaced with actual secrets so that dependent services can use them.
+1. [Sidecar](#sidecar-mode): Inject secrets into configuration files stored in a shared, ephemeral tmpfs volume. locket will render files with secret references replaced with actual secrets so that dependent services can use them.
-1. [Provider mode](#provider-mode): locket can be installed as a Docker CLI plugin, and it will inject secrets directly into the dependent process enviornment before it starts.
+1. [Provider](#provider-mode): locket can be installed as a Docker CLI plugin, and it will inject secrets directly into the dependent process enviornment before it starts.
+1. [Orchestrator](#orchestration): locket can be installed on the host, and `locket exec` is able to manage a specified subcommand, injecting secrets into its process environment.
+It can also watch for changes to environment files, and restart the dependent service automatically.

 ## Providers